 Criticality for social justice is the ability and the skills required to perceive structural and other forms of inequalities and inequities that lead to and perpetuate human rights abuses.

 Earth-centered perspective as opposed to an anthropocentric perspective is based on an earth-centered paradigm.
 Examples include, Earth Jurisprudence, and the principles of the Earth Charter.

-Value-creating capacity is the capacity and ability to find meaning and create value that can contribute to the welfare of self and others in any situation.
+Value-creating capacity is the ability to find meaning, to enhance one’s own existence and contribute to the well-being of others, under any circumstances.

 Select Annotated Bibliography

-Consequently, this bibliography includes sample literature selected from existing and emerging scholarship related to these discussions.
-This list, although not an exhaustive one, includes topics and materials that can help develop a critical approach to global learning; engage with alternative worldviews and paradigms; the influence of these on legal foundations and giving constitutional rights to Nature, Animals and Species; and develop a holistic and sustained engagement to global issues, such as, climate change and global pandemic.
-This list also includes a selection of references that aim to support teachers navigate through the challenging task of teaching controversial issues within the classroom in relation to these agendas.
+The “Back Matter” offers sample literature selected from existing and emerging scholarship related to these discussions.
+The list, although not an exhaustive one, includes topics and materials that can help develop a critical approach to global learning; engage with alternative worldviews and paradigms; the influence of these on legal foundations and giving constitutional rights to Nature, Animals and Species; and develop a holistic and sustained engagement to global issues, such as, climate change and global pandemic.
+The suggested reading list also includes a selection of references that aim to support teachers navigate through the challenging task of teaching controversial issues within the classroom in relation to these agendas.
 Recommended resources also offer a reflective and critical approach to the UNESCO-led initiatives of Education for Sustainable Development (ESD) and Global Citizenship Education (GCE).
 This list is for readers interested in using a value-creating approach to build a sustainable future and a global outlook through educational research, policy, and praxis.

 The back matter also contains a conceptual toolbox; an index with page numbers referring to these concepts in the book; and an annotated bibliography with suggested resources on value-creating education, and education for sustainable development and global citizenship.
 It is available to download from the publisher’s website – Springer link.